Slang terms for money: Eurozone

 Since its introduction in 1999, a number of slang terms for the euro have emerged, though differences between languages mean that they are not common across the whole of the eurozone.
 Some terms are inherited from the legacy currencies, such as quid from the Irish pound and various translations of fiver or tenner being used for notes.
 The German Teuro is a play on the word teuer, meaning 'expensive'.
 The Deutsche Mark was worth approximately half as much as the euro (the ratio was 1.95583:1) and some grocers and restaurants were accused of taking advantage of the smaller numbers to increase their prices by rounding to 2:1.
 I, in Portugal the same thing happened, and often the term "Aéreo" is used, with the meaning of "Aéreal", the currency that flies away.
 In Flanders the lower value copper coins are known as koper (copper) or rosse (roughly meaning "ginger", referring to the colour).
 Ege in Finland and Pavo (which is the usual Spanish translation of buck in movies or TV shows, where it refers to dollars) in Spain are also terms applied to the euro.
-In France, the term "balles" must have been missed as it came back for "Euro" despite the difference in value (1€ = 6.56FrF).
+In France, the term "balles", previously used for the franc, continues to be employed despite the difference in value (1€ = 6.56FrF).